 The Two Harbors Light Station is the oldest continuously operating lighthouse on Minnesota's North Shore.
 It is a privately owned aid to navigation.
 This means the Society is responsible for the care and maintenance of the light.
 It costs $188 per month (2014) in electricity to operate the twin areobeacons.
 Each of the 1000w lamps are $120 and are replaced, on average, six times per year.
 Today the light is maintained by a group of volunteer Light Keepers that service the equipment monthly.

 In 2010 the Lake County Historical Society received a grant from the Department of Natural Resource’s Lake Superior Coastal Program to develop new exhibits at the Light Station.
-The new exhibits at the Two Harbors Light Station feature the history of the harbor in the Pilot House, along with expanded exhibits chronicling the history of the luminaries, the construction of the Two Harbors Light Station, and the Keepers duties in the lighthouse tower.
 This project is made possible from the NOAA’s Office of Ocean and Coastal Resource Management through the MN Department of Natural Resource’s Minnesota’s Lake Superior Coastal Program.

 Watch the short tower tour video.

 Web Development by Creative Arc, a Minneapolis Web Design firm.